 Can you swim with Whale Sharks in Playa del Carmen?

-In a word, no. The Whale Sharks actually don’t come to Playa del Carmen, they are off the coast of an island close to Cancun called Isla Mujeres.
-But you can easily take a Whale Shark tour from Playa del Carmen, or Tulum, you just have to go via road to Cancun where you will then take a boat.
+The Whale Sharks actually don’t come directly to Playa del Carmen, they are off the coast of an island close to Cancun called Isla Mujeres.
+You can also find the whale sharks close to Isla Holbox which is another island north of Cancun.

-It is also possible to do a Whale Shark tour from Isla Holbox, but that requires you to stay for at least 1 night on the Island and it’s a little more complicated… I’ll write about that soon.
+It is also possible to do a Whale Shark tour from Isla Holbox, but that requires you to stay for at least 1 night on the island and it’s a little more complicated than going from the mainland.